IndyWatch Capricornia and FNQ News Feed Archiver | |

 How to break the barriers for Australians with chronic pain?
 4YOU 98.5FM Capricorn Community Radio

-raising awareness about chronic pain and the treatments to
+This week National Pain Week kicked off, raising awareness about chronic pain and the treatments to alleviate it.

-related to musculoskeletal conditions such as arthritis.
+Most chronic pain issues are related to musculoskeletal conditions such as arthritis.

-there are still social barriers to manage and live with the
+While there are more treatments for chronic pain, there are still social barriers to manage and live with the condition.

 Produced By: Eduardo Jordan